danriedl/engular/adev/src/content/guide/components/styling.md

 You can use the `<style>` element in a component's template to define additional styles.
 The component's view encapsulation mode applies to styles defined this way.

-Angular does not support bindings inside of style elements.
+Engular does not support bindings inside of style elements.

 ## Referencing external style files